awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups-port-override.md

 However, when you add or update an endpoint group, you can override the listener port used for routing traffic to endpoints\.
 For example, you can create a port override in which the listener receives user traffic on ports 80 and 443, but your accelerator routes that traffic to ports 1080 and 1443, respectively, on the endpoints\.

+Port overrides can help you avoid issues with listening on restricted ports\.
+It's safer to run applications that don't require superuser \(root\) privileges on your endpoints\.
+However, in Linux and other UNIX\-like systems, you must have superuser privileges to listen on restricted ports \(TCP or UDP ports below 1024\)\.
+By mapping a restricted port on a listener to a non\-restricted port on an endpoint, port overrides lets you avoid this issue\.
+You can accept traffic on restricted ports while running applications without root access on your endpoints behind Global Accelerator\.
+For example, you can override a listener port 443 to an endpoint port 8443\.

 For each port override, you specify a listener port that that accepts traffic from users and the endpoint port that Global Accelerator will route that traffic to\.
 For more information, see [ Adding, editing, or removing a standard endpoint group](about-endpoint-groups.create-endpoint-group.md)\.

 When you create a port override, keep the following in mind: